NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 <br>

 **What you need to do during:**
-- [x] The Project Implementation Team presents the goals and status of their project for about 15 - 20 mintues
+- [x] The Project Implementation Team presents the goals and status of their project for about 15 - 20 minutes
 - [x] The SNWG MO leads a walkthrough of the prepared Preliminary Project Plan.
 Your team will address any questions and make note of actions to be taken to address any concerns about the Project Plan.
 <br>